 Mekong Plaza shows the Asian immigrant presence in the city.
 Now that Asians outnumber Hispanic arrivals to the US, metro Phoenix can expect an increase in businesses and services addressed to Asian immigrants and their diasporic communities.

 The team visited this supermercado catering to Latino tastes during Hispanic Heritage Month.
 Maryvale location.

-Chrystin Sanchez curates this photo set to capture a unique Target that offers a wide selection of Latino foods, health products and entertainment items.
+This curated photo set captures a unique Target store that offers a wide selection of Latino foods, health products and entertainment items.
 It is located in an area heavily populated by Latinos and immigrants, on 75th Avenue and Virginia.